Deadly Dorian pounds relentlessly at desperate Bahamas

-FREEPORT, Bahamas -- Hurricane Dorian came to a catastrophic daylong halt over the northwest Bahamas, flooding the islands of Abaco and Grand Bahama with walls of water that lapped into the second floors of buildings, trapped people in attics and drowned the Grand Bahama airport under 6 feet of water.
+FREEPORT, Bahamas -- Hurricane Dorian remained stationary early Tuesday, its relentless winds causing catastrophic damage in the northwest Bahamas, flooding the islands of Abaco and Grand Bahama with walls of water reaching the second floors of buildings, trapping people in attics and drowning the Grand Bahama airport under 6 feet of water.
 At least five people died and 21 injured people were airlifted to the capital by the U.S. Coast Guard, Bahamas officials said.

 "We are in the midst of a historic tragedy," Prime Minister Hubert Minnis said.
 "The devastation is unprecedented and extensive."